katnaps/nixos-base/README.md

 sdX
 └── sdX1 - [ data ]
 ```
-since we are installing NixOS with a clean slate then you will want to wipe the disk drives with wipefs
+since we are installing NixOS with a clean slate then you will want to wipe the disk drives with `wipefs -a`

 ## wipefs -a
 you want to wipe it with the following command: